 For now, let’s take a look at the smart door locks that are already compatible with Amazon Key:

 Easily installing to replace your existing deadbolt, this smart lock gives you the ability to monitor your door no matter where you are.
 Using the app, you can control Kevo Convert and even grant access to your friends and family when you’re out.

 This lock can wirelessly communicate with other smart devices around your house.
 You can lock and unlock your door as well as check the door look status from the corresponding mobile app.
 It has a one-touch locking motorized deadbolt for total ease of use.

-In addition these three, five more locks from the Kwikset and Yale have also been added to the Amazon Key league recently.
+In addition these three, three more locks from the Kwikset have also been added to the Amazon Key league recently.
 These include: